-Moosejaw, a lively outdoor gear company, has to include information required by law for their sales and clearance prices.
-However, they keep it on brand by having fun with the wording, even thanking their subscribers for making it down that far in the email.
-They also have a link to their privacy policies, a link to an email preference center, and an easy-to-find unsubscribe link.
+Their footer includes a link to their privacy policies, a link to an email preference center, and an easy-to-find unsubscribe link.
 Plus, the link to a picture of a giraffe does, in fact, go to a picture of a giraffe.

 4. Include an email preference link like Patagonia.

-5. Share your company values like MiiR.
+5. Share your company mission like MiiR.